int08h/blog/content/post/ode-to-a-vyukov-queue.md

 [^4]: The version here differs from 1024cores in that elements are enqueued at the *tail* and removed from the *head*.
 The 1024cores implementation uses 'head' and 'tail' in the reverse manner.
 Additionally, performance sensitive applications would likely use the [intrusive](http://www.1024cores.net/home/lock-free-algorithms/queues/intrusive-mpsc-node-based-queue) version, but the non-intrusive version is easier to explain.

-DV-MPSC boils down to linked list + atomic operations.
+DV-MPSC boils down to a linked list + atomic operations.
 Additionally:

 * `push` and `pop` employ a minimal number of atomic operations.
 * There are no special cases to handle contended or partially-applied operations.